OpenFn/governance/README.md

 The Open Source Steering Committee (OSSC) represents the OpenFn community of end users and implementers.
-It reviews and gives feedback on major roadmap decisions, new designs, specfications, features, and protocol changes.
+It reviews and gives feedback on major roadmap decisions, new designs, specifications, features, and protocol changes.

+Concretely, its members will (1) prepare for and participate in a 60 minute meeting once each month, (2) review our product roadmaps and implementation plans for the toolkit, and then (3) help us prioritize our investments in a very practical way—by thinking through their and their networks' project pipelines to identify upcoming implementation opportunities and real functional, legal, and technical requirements for those upcoming implementations.

 The OSSC's membership and decision making process are defined in the [OSSC's internal governance policy](OSSC.md).